SirBofu/dsda-doom-mbf24/README.md

 enemies (and are still immune to damage from other Arachnotrons), but will still respond to receiving damage from the player.

 [Floatbob Flag Test](https://www.dropbox.com/scl/fi/5b2n1dptx5jwa0vtynwr3/FloatBobTest.wad?rlkey=qzklrg7kbru7vsqecovrpszul&st=nzp11uyq&dl=0)
-In this simple WAD, the Soulsphere has been modified via DEHACKED and bobs similar to how Hexen powerups bob thanks to the addition of the `BOBFLOAT` flag.
+In this simple WAD, the Soulsphere has been modified via DEHACKED and bobs similar to how Hexen powerups bob thanks to the addition of the `FLOATBOB` flag.

 [Deadfloat, Floatbob, and Onlyslamsolid Flag Test](https://www.dropbox.com/scl/fi/0xt3ma73r2fp584krnle5/DeadFloatTest.wad?rlkey=l1cusdxz8r23fcq9cj2y76c1r&st=n3gwgfry&dl=0)
 In this WAD, Pain Elementals have been modified via DEHACKED to have the `DEADFLOAT` flag, which causes them to not fall when they are killed.